graphadvantage/aura-chatbot/README.md

 ### overview

-A key challenge in GenAI is providing accurate, comprehensive and explainable responses for demanding technical audiences who want to see not just text -- but related tables, images and diagrams as well.
+Key challenges in GenAI being able to supply accurate explainable results to end users, particularly technical audiences who demand specificity and completeness - these users want to see not only a text summary, but related images and tables in document context as well.

 Unstructured.io is used to perform detailed parsing of documents from the open-source [Volve Field repository](https://www.equinor.com/energy/volve-data-sharing), including image and table extraction and write these to a Neo4j knowledge graph.